VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 is comparatively simple.

-[TODO]

-like the {{< katex >}}\LaTeX{{< /katex >}} above - have the fun of being a language which is has another language used to write it.
-I don't think that disqualifies them as languages (or at least writing systems) after all, if you have Google Translate translate something from English to Spanish, (and it works) it's not as if we think of the result as just "modified English" - it's Spanish.
+Going a bit meta, the math above is rendered with {{< katex >}}\LaTeX{{< /katex >}}.
+This means we have a pseudo-programming language, so depending on how you look at it this is language used to write a different language.
+I don't think that disqualifies either as languages (or at least writing systems) after all, if you have Google Translate translate something from English to Spanish, (and it works) it's not as if we think of the result as just "modified English" - it's Spanish.

 Yet, there is still some fun to be had in this line of thought.
 If I type out